 A local skin anesthetic (numbing medication) will be applied near the base of the neck on the affected side.

-A needle will be inserted using x-ray-guidance (fluoroscopy) by the physician near the appropriate vertebrae in the cervical spine, x-ray guidance assures very accurate placement of the needle.
+A needle will be inserted using x-ray-guidance (fluoroscopy) by the physician near the appropriate vertebrae in the cervical spine.
+X-ray guidance ensures accurate placement of the needle.

 A sterile tube will be attached to the needle and anesthetic medication is slowly injected through the tubing.